 Firstdraft operates through the dedicated work of its staff, board, advisory committee and volunteers.
 The board consists of a diverse group of early-career artists and arts professionals, whose skills and knowledge are key to realising the success of our vision.

 Georgia Hobbs is a curator and arts manager with nearly a decade’s experience working across the public, private and not-for-profit sectors.
 She is a passionate supporter of emerging and experimental practice and has delivered a broad range of exhibitions both nationally and internationally.
 As the General Manager of Firstdraft, she oversees the delivery of a diverse and innovative artistic program.
 Prior to this Georgia worked as Art Consultant, Artbank; Assistant Curator, Casula Powerhouse Arts Centre and was the Gallery Manager of Darren Knight Gallery for four years from 2013-2017.
-She is the Treasurer of Runway Australian Experimental Art (2019-2020) and served on the Firstdraft Board of Directors (2017-2018).
-Georgia graduated with a Master of Curating and Cultural Leadership from the University of New South Wales Art & Design in 2014 and holds a Bachelor of Arts (Art History & Asian Studies) from the University of Sydney.
+She is the Treasurer of Runway Journal (2019-2020) and served on the Firstdraft Board of Directors (2017-2018).
+Georgia graduated with a Master of Arts Administration from the University of New South Wales Art & Design in 2014 and holds a Bachelor of Arts (Art History & Asian Studies) from the University of Sydney.

 Communications & Engagement Coordinator